angelinaquan/A-New-Lattice-Based-Aggregate-Signature-Scheme-Based-on-CRYSTALS-Dilithium-and-a-STARK-Protocol/README.md

 - [main.py](main.py) sets parameters and contains the tuple of five main algorithms which defines our proposed LAS scheme
 - [ntt.py](ntt.py) implements NTT domain representation for all polynomials in modulo q
 - [test.py](test.py) ensures that everything is implemented properly
-- [supp_algs.py](supp_algs.py) includes supplemental/support algorithms that we use for other important algorithms
+- [supp_algs.py](supp_algs.py) includes supplemental/support algorithms that we use for other functions
 - [stark_protocol.py](stark_protocol.py) implements the STARK protocol with our LAS scheme

 ## References